ayakow1/CAPP30239_FA22/week_02/README.md

 | economic features (TBD)  | scatter plot or bar chart  |

 ## Potential data points
-I will use either prefecture level data (47 points) or municiple level data (1964 points).
+I will use either prefecture level data (47 points) or municipal level data (1964 points).
 The prefecture level data is the primary focused but municiple data might be useful to create granular maps.
+Interested attirbutes are described above.

 ## Any concerns about the data
 * Some Japanese may require translation to English.